rogerhu/studying-android-studio-internals/index.md

    org.gradle.jvmargs=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005
    ```

    If you want the Gradle daemon to wait until a debugger is attached, use `suspend=y`.
-For large Gradle subprojects
+For large Gradle subprojects with long configuration times, you
+   might not need to set this option.

 2. `./gradlew --stop`

 3. `./gradlew help` to restart the daemon